dired-ufla/coursestats/README.md

 In our preliminary research, we have found three main types of usage:

-- The course is simply used as a communication channel by means of the announcement **forum**;
+- The course is simply used as a communication channel by means of the announcement **forum** (forum usage is not recorded unless it's a discussion created in the news forum);

 - The course is used as either a **repository** of files or a repository of URLs to external resources; and